 The Doctor of Philosophy degree in Molecular Biology is offered through a cooperative program of the Federation of North Texas Area Universities that includes Texas Woman’s University and the University of North Texas.
 Within this degree option, courses are available on a variety of topics in molecular biology and neurobiology.

 The Federation doctoral program provides opportunities for formal course work, seminars, independent study, participation in regional and national conferences, and dissertation research.
 The program also includes Federation-sponsored seminars featuring outstanding nationally and internationally recognized educators.

 Graduate students enrolled at either UNT or TWU may take courses at both universities, thus benefiting from the combined faculties of each school.
-Students graduating from a Federation program will be granted the Ph.D. from the university through which they entered the program.
+Students graduating from a Federation program will be granted a Ph.D. from the university through which they entered the program.